-7.1 The Council advertised the application by site notice and neighbour notification letters which expired on 14th June 2017 - no letters of representation regarding the proposed development have been received.
+7.1 The Council advertised the application by site notice and neighbour notification letters which expired on 14th June 2017 - one letter of representation regarding the proposed development has been received in support of the application.
+This supports the creation of off road parking to the benefit of the street and for refurbishing the property.